-The Medical Benefits Chart on the next pages lists the services Providence Medicare Dual Plus (HMO D-SNP) covers.
-(Part D drug coverage is in Chapter 5).
-The services listed in the Medical Benefits Chart are covered only when these requirements are met:
+The Medical Benefits Chart on the next pages lists the services Providence Medicare Pine + Rx (HMO) covers and what you pay out-of-pocket for each service (Part D drug coverage is in Chapter 5).
+The services listed in the Medical Benefits Chart are covered only when these are met:

-- Your Medicare covered services must be provided according to Medicare coverage guidelines. - Your services (including medical care, services, supplies, equipment, and Part B drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You get your care from a network provider.
+- Your Medicare covered services must be provided according to the Medicare coverage guidelines. - Your services (including medical care, services, supplies, equipment, and Part B drugs) must be medically necessary.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan can't require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You get your care from a network provider.
 In most cases, care you get from an out-of-network provider won't be covered, unless it's emergency or urgent care or unless our plan or a network provider gave you a referral.
 This means you pay the provider in full for out-of-network services you get. - You have a primary care provider (a PCP) providing and overseeing your care. - Some services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval from us in advance (sometimes called prior authorization).
 Covered services that need approval in advance are marked in the Medical Benefits Chart by an asterisk. - If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation.